Updated: April 14, 2023

-Do you have a room with vaulted ceilings?
-This is a common element in homes, but it can be challenging to “fill” a room with so much vertical space.
+Do you love the look of vaulted ceilings?
+If you want a home with vaulted ceilings, there are some considerations on how to make it work with the overall functionality and look of your home.
+Vaulted ceilings are a common modern design element in homes, but it can be challenging to “fill” a room with so much vertical space.
 Without the right elements, you can have a room that feels more cold than cozy.
 By considering a few tips and tricks, a room with vaulted ceilings can have a grand AND cozy appeal.

-There are some cons to having vaulted ceilings, as well.
-Your heating bill will typically be higher, as your HVAC will have to work harder to fill the room.
+If you are building a new home, more construction materials could be necessary for rooms with vaulted ceilings, and therefore, your constructions costs could be more.
+The average cost of your heating bill will typically be higher, as your HVAC will have to work harder to fill the extra height in the room.
 You also may face higher costs when choosing lighting or ceiling fans, because typically they need additional wiring in rooms with vaulted ceilings.
-These rooms can experience additional noise.
-Another potential downfall of taller ceiling rooms is the vertical space can be tricky to decorate.

 Decorating Strategies to Make High Ceiling Rooms Feel Cozy